Contents

 Processing outputs

-Processing should produce a folder called lio, which will contain all outputs from the GUI.
-The most important file is the "output.gad" file, this is an OxTS format which contains all the LiDAR odometry and will be used along side the RD file to produce an aided NCOM.
+After processing there should be a folder called lio which will contain all outputs from the GUI.
+An important file is the "output.gad" file, this is an OxTS format which contains all the LiDAR Odometry velocity (and angular) updates which will be used alongside the RD file to produce a LIO aided NCOM.
+The GUI will have done this for you.

 Comments